Arkansas Background Check

 - Civil judgments

-The FCRA's lookback time period does not apply to employment with a salary of $75,000 or more and convictions which have not been sealed may be disclosed regardless of age , or salaries.
+The FCRA's lookback period does not apply to employment with a $75,000 or more salary, and convictions that have not been sealed may be disclosed regardless of age or wages.

-Other kinds of information on the person's previous employment qualifications, education, or credentials are not governed by the FCRA and are able to be reported regardless of the age of the person.
+Other information on the person's previous employment qualifications, education, or credentials is not governed by the FCRA.
+Therefore, they can be reported regardless of the age of the person.

-What is the best way to get an background check in Arkansas?
+What is the best way to get a background check in Arkansas?

-Employers are able to request Arkansas criminal information through the Arkansas Department of Public Safety via its online Criminal Background Check System.
+Employers can request Arkansas criminal information through the Arkansas Department of Public Safety via its online Criminal Background Check System.
 Individuals may also request information on their criminal history via the Arkansas State Police.
-State agencies who hire applicants for financial positions are required to conduct stricter background checks of their candidates.
+State agencies who hire applicants for financial positions must conduct stricter background checks of their candidates.

 When you perform name-based background checks with the state agencies, you'll only get criminal history information specific to Arkansas and not get details about convictions from other states.
-Criminal background checks for state-issued criminal records do not give you other vital background information on an applicant's education and the history of employment.
+In addition, criminal background checks for state-issued criminal records do not give you other vital background information on an applicant's education and employment history.

 As An Arkansas Employer, What Do I Ensure Compliance?

 Compliance with the law for conducting background checks before hiring is crucial.
-If you fail to adhere to the law you could face fines or penalized and even accused of a crime.
+If you fail to adhere to the law, you could face fines or be penalized and even accused of a crime.

-The FCRA obliges employers to perform various things when they plan to conduct background checks.
+The FCRA obliges employers to perform various things when conducting background checks.

-1. Inform applicants of the plan of conducting background check.
+- Inform applicants of the plan of conducting the background check.

-Employers must notify applicants and employees of their plans conducting background screenings in writing.
+Employers must notify applicants and employees of their plans to conduct background screenings in writing.
 The notice should be provided in a separate document.

-2. Inform applicants of their rights under investigations.
+- Inform applicants of their rights under investigation.

-If you plan to ask for an investigative report regarding your general perception, character and habits of the applicants, you must to inform the applicant or employee that he/she is entitled to obtain information regarding the nature and scope of the investigation.
+Suppose you plan to ask for an investigative report regarding your general perception, character, and habits of the applicants.
+In that case, you must inform the applicant or employee that they are entitled to obtain information regarding the nature and scope of the investigation.

-Prior to conducting any background check for employment background check, you must have an applicant's written consent.
-If you plan to conduct continuous background checks, then you must notify your employees in a clear and visible manner.
+Before conducting any background check for employment background check, you must have an applicant's written consent.
+If you plan to conduct continuous background checks, you must notify your employees clearly and visibly.

-4. Verify that you are in compliance with the CRA.
+- Verify that you comply with the CRA.